carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 .. option:: -format=<FORMAT>

  Use the specified output format.
-The supported formats are: "text".
+The supported formats are: "text", "html".

 .. option:: -output-dir=PATH